Firearm-related injuries drop during NRA conventions

 It’s also relevant that the effect is largest in states that hold a meeting in a given year, he noted.
 "If the convention is closer to you in a given year, the effect should be larger, and we find that."

-During the NRA's Atlanta convention in 2017, 60 percent of the 81,000 NRA members traveled more than 200 miles to attend, according to the organization’s 2018 convention website.
+During the NRA's Atlanta convention in 2017, 60% of the 81,000 NRA members traveled more than 200 miles to attend, according to the organization’s 2018 convention website.

 "I think the most sophisticated and reasoned gun supporters will not be surprised by this," Jena said.
 "All we are saying is that guns are inherently unsafe and you recognize that whenever you use a firearm.
 Even an experienced user may still suffer from a gun-related injury.
 That's like saying even the best drivers in the world may still get in a car accident.
 Why?
 Because driving is inherently an unsafe activity compared to walking around in circles in your house."